Enhancing Cattle Performance with an IPM Approach and the 30/30 Method

 reapplications and ensuring your cattle are consistently protected.

-For those who need a rotational option to pyrethroid/permethrin products, Prolate/Lintox HD ™ Insecticidal Spray & Backrubber is designed to provide exceptional control over horn flies and lice in livestock.
+For those who need a rotational option to pyrethroid/permethrin products, Prolate/Lintox HD™ Insecticidal Spray & Backrubber’s design is to provide exceptional control over horn flies and lice in livestock.

 Central Life Sciences